 Traditional forms of marketing, which try to ‘interrupt’ a target audience, are less effective than they once were for reaching prospects and converting leads into customers.
 That's why content marketing has fast become more popular than marketing methods such as print, radio and television.
 Why?
 Because online is the first place that people look when they’re researching goods and services.

-Content remains king – at least for getting potential customers to your website and supporting them through their buying journey.
+Content remains king – at least for getting potential customers to your website, generating leads and supporting them through their buying journey.
 By providing audience members with useful content to help them explore and clarify their business problems, show them how to effectively solve their pain points and challenges, and then get them interested in something you sell, you can increase conversions, improve brand awareness, boost revenue, and more.
 For tech companies especially, content marketing provides the opportunity to explain often complex solutions, and their benefits, to an audience in multiple ways.

 Additionally, content marketing is such a flexible tool.
 You can include all the material you would in a brochure, upload videos that might have been used in a TV commercial for a fraction of the cost, or create voiceover advertising that rivals anything heard on the radio.